zchking/docs/pages/katalon-studio/tutorials/katalon_mobile_recorder_introduction.md

 Sending a message

 1. Launch the App under test (**ApiDemos.apk**)
-2. Tap on “OS” text
+2. Tap on "OS" text
-3. Tap on “SMS Messaging” text
+3. Tap on "SMS Messaging" text
 4. Enter Recipient, Message Body and click on **Send**

 Follow the steps below to familiarize yourself with Mobile Recorder feature from Katalon Studio.